pingcap/docs-cn/op-guide/monitor.md

 See [PD API doc](https://cdn.rawgit.com/pingcap/docs/master/op-guide/pd-api-v1.html) for detailed information about various API names.

 The interface can be used to get the state of all the TiKV servers and the information about load balancing.
 It is the most important and frequently-used interface to get the state information of all the TiKV nodes.
-See the following example for the the information about a single-node TiKV cluster:
+See the following example for the information about a single-node TiKV cluster:

 ```bash
 curl http://127.0.0.1:2379/pd/api/v1/stores